ibm-cloud-docs/pattern-db2-sap-vpc/storage-design.md

 IOPS values are measured based on 16 KB blocksize with a 50-50 read/write mix.
 To achieve a maximum I/O throughput, it's advisable to look at the tier and custom profiles available for storage and find the optimal combination of blocksize and IOPS.

 Storage volumes differ in performance, depending on their IOPS tier.
-You can select among 3, 5, and 10 IOPS/GB (see [Tiered IOPS profiles](docs/vpc?topic=vpc-block-storage-profiles&interface=ui#tiers)).
+You can select among 3, 5, and 10 IOPS/GB (see [Tiered IOPS profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#tiers)).
 You can also select a [custom value](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#custom) (in GB and IOPS) that is based on the blocksize of the storage.

-If you need more than the initially provisioned storage in your server, you can attach extra volumes to a it later.
+If you need more than the initially provisioned storage in your server, you can attach additional volumes to it later.
 Contact [IBM Cloud Support](/docs/account?topic=account-using-avatar#getting-support) for extension options if the attached storage is insufficient for your workload.